pandas-dev/pandas/doc/source/development/contributing_environment.rst

 To compile pandas with meson, run::

    # Build and install pandas
+   # By default, this will print verbose output
+   # showing the "rebuild" taking place on import (see section below for explanation)
+   # If you do not want to see this, omit everything after --no-build-isolation
-   python -m pip install -ve . --no-build-isolation
+   python -m pip install -ve . --no-build-isolation --config-settings editable-verbose=true

 **Build options**